HFH logo

 Latest Information

-With today's 'almost' standards-compliant browsers (recent versions of Firefox, Safari, Chrome, Internet Explorer, etc), the opportunity is being taken, when pages are added or updated, to ensure they meet HTML5 and CSS3 standards; such pages have the red-five logo at the bottom.
+With today's standards-compliant browsers (recent versions of Firefox, Safari, Chrome, Internet Explorer, etc), full use is being made of HTML5, CSS3 and Semantics standards when pages are added or updated; such pages display the red-five logo at the bottom left, as on this page.
 If you have been keeping your browser up to date automatically, everything should continue to work for you, but if you do notice any peculiarities with an up-to-date browser, please send an email to the webmaster address above, letting me know what browser you were using and on what page(s) the problem occurred.
-If you have not kept your browser up to date, the new HTML5 pages will NOT be displayed correctly.
+If you have not kept your browser up to date, the new pages will NOT be displayed correctly.
 CLICK HERE for further details, as perhaps now might the time to update your browser.
-Different counters are being tested at the bottom of some pages (but you may ignore them!).

 I hope you enjoy visiting the site.